 Custom display for a very large Yoruba forged iron ceremonial gong from Nigeria.

-Custom display stand for a vintage 1953 Pontiac Catalina hood ornament.
+Custom display stands for vintage 1951 Pontiac Chieftain hood ornament and a 1953 Pontiac Catalina hood ornament.

 Custom display stand for an antique (late 19th Century) carved wooden carousel horse head.

 Custom display stand for two large Roman bronze spear heads.